Pierre François Étienne Bouvet de Maisonneuve: Service on Entreprenant and the rescue of Mouche n° 6

 At Mauritius, Bouvet requested the construction of a patamar to which Decaen agreed.
 Formally exchanged in spring 1807, he named the ship Entreprenant on 30 November 1807, and on 7 December, he departed with a 40-man crew to cruise off the Western coast of India.
 With her unassuming indigenous appearance, Entreprenant sailed undetected amongst Indian patamars off the Malabar Coast; on 8 February, she captured the British mercantile brig Marguerite after a 3-hour battle.
-Bouvet then abandoned Entreprenant to his captives, and returned to Mauritius on his prize, which her renamed Entreprenant.
+Bouvet then abandoned Entreprenant to his captives, and returned to Mauritius on his prize, which she renamed Entreprenant.

 After this reconnaissance, Bouvet had a second Entreprenant constructed at Mauritius.
 She was a "brig gourable", of 16 guns, or 12 guns.

 Bouvet departed for Ormuz on the new Entreprenant on 4 October 1808 to ferry despatches for General Gardane, ambassador in Theran.
 He then cruised off Malabar coast, where he captured nineteen prizes.
 On 30 November 1808, he battled the East indiamen Benares and the schooner Wasp, and made a number of other prizes.
 During a port call at the Maldives in February 1809, Bouvet had to repress a mutiny; he returned to Mauritius, on 16 March 1809, where the mutineers were shot.

 On 24 May 1809, Decaen promoted him to acting Commander He was then tasked with a mission to Manila to investigate the fate of Mouche n° 6, under Lieutenant Ducrest de Villeneuve, disappeared there a few months before.
 On 28 August, Entreprenant reached Manila and learned that Borneo had sided for the Allies and interned the crew of Mouche n° 6.
 Furthermore, the 14-gun HMS Antelope was anchored at Cavite.
 Anchoring his ship off shore under a flag of truce, Bouvet sent a delegation to demand the release of the crew of Mouche n° 6, with orders to return to Entreprenant as soon as the message was delivered.
 However, the delegation had still not returned the next morning.